John H. Caldwell: Legacy

 Caldwell's book, The Cross-Country Ski Book, was published in eight editions from 1964 to 1987 and with a half-million copies became one of the most widely distributed skiing books, published in the United States.
 He was inducted into the U.S. Ski and Snowboard Hall of Fame in 1983 and into the Vermont Sports Hall of Fame in April 2017, along with one-time mentee Martha Rockwell.

 Caldwell's progeny continued the tradition of cross-country skiing.
-His eldest son, Tim Caldwell, competed in four Winter Olympics from (1972 through 1984).
-His daughter, Jennifer Caldwell, was the women's champion of the 1983 American Birkebeiner.
-His son, Sverre Caldwell, is a noted cross-country ski coach whose daughter, Sophie Caldwell, finished sixth in the sprint freestyle event at the 2014 Winter Olympics in Sochi, Russia, the highest finish by a U.S. woman in Olympic cross-country skiing at that time.
+His eldest son, Tim, competed in four Winter Olympics from (1972 through 1984).
+His daughter, Jennifer, was the women's champion of the 1983 American Birkebeiner.
+His son, Sverre, is a noted cross-country ski coach whose daughter, Sophie, finished sixth in the sprint freestyle event at the 2014 Winter Olympics in Sochi, Russia, the highest finish by a U.S. woman in Olympic cross-country skiing at that time.